What is a Notaire in France?

 what is a notaire in france

 If you’re planning to buy property in France, you’ll meet a notaire (or two) along the way.
 But what is a notaire?
-What do they do?
+Notaires are qualified lawyers and public officers appointed by the Minister of Justice, similar to English solicitors, who authenticate deeds, ensure legal compliance, and handle transactions.
 How much does their service cost and who’s responsible for hiring a notaire?
 We’ll go over everything you need to know about working with a notaire when buying property in France.

 what is a notaire in france

 Overall, a notaire is a French public officer, and if you live in France, you’ll work with one for most of life’s big moments, from buying a house to getting married to working out inheritance legalities.
-When a legal contract is drawn up by a notaire, complete with a signature and seal, the document’s authenticity and legality are guaranteed.
+When a legal contract is drawn up by a notaire, complete with a signature and seal, the document’s authenticity and legality are guaranteed, giving it the legal status of a final judgment.

 A French notaire handles all sorts of legal procedures and documents, including drafting the contract and deed for the sale of a property, which is also referred to as conveyancing.
 Another legal responsibility of the notaire is to give you all of the information available on the nature of the real estate agreement you’ll be signing.
 The notaire should make sure that you understand what you’re signing.